 That’s why we’ve rounded up a few great facial hair and beard dyes.
 Using beard dyes is similar to dyeing the hair on your head.
 You’re basically taking some kind of coloring and brushing it into your facial hair, letting it sit for a spell and then rinsing any excess.
 Depending on the ingredients, some beard dyes work faster than others.
 Generally, if the product is dyeing your hair with natural ingredients, the process takes longer.
 Chemical dyes commonly work much faster.

-Also depending on the product, the beard dye could last a few weeks or as much as six weeks before you have to re-apply, so keeping the color on your face can be as infrequent as you want it to be.
+Also depending on the product, the beard dye could last a few weeks or as much as six weeks before you have to re-apply, so keeping the color in your facial hair can be as infrequent as you want it to be.
 We even found a more temporary coloring solution as well as a grey-reducing beard wash, in case you want to experiment with color but aren’t ready to commit to full-on dyeing.

-But before we jump into the beard dyes, here are a few general pointers to keep in mind:
+Before we jump into the best beard dyes, here are a few general pointers to keep in mind:

 - Read the instructions.
+We’ll repeat that: read the instructions, man.
 While hair dye is as old as hair, beard dyes are relatively new to the modern marketplace.
 Every product is going to have a more-or-less similar process, but each will have different best practices for best results, so don’t be a stereotypical dude and skip the instructions.

 - Prep your dyeing space.
 Unsurprisingly, dyes can make a mess and stain surfaces.
 You’ll definitely want to get set up in a bathroom with plenty of counter space near the sink.
 You’ll also want to get a dark towel to cover any surfaces near the dye or any surfaces you’ll be standing over because there’s a very high chance the dye will drip or splash.
 You may also want some petroleum jelly to put on your hairlines to prevent staining on your skin.